michhar/flask-simple-user-assignmet/README.md

 # A Web App for Distributing Logins to JupyterHub Running on an Azure VM

 This project is a WIP.
-This will have two parts:
+It will have two parts:

 1) Programmatically deploy a multi-user <a href="https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/" target="_blank">Azure Data Science Virtual Machine (DSVM)</a> with Ubuntu for working with PyTorch and other deep learning frameworks through Jupyter